btf-org/flank/README.md

 <img/>

-## Build a dashboard from a script
+## Make a dashboard or an internal tool

-In the output of your script, you can include:
+Flank forwards the `stdout` from your CLI to the browser.
+This means that you can put HTML in the output of your script and it will get rendered in the browser.

 - HTML tables [[Guide](/docs/not_written_yet.md)]
 - Data graphics [[Guide](/docs/not_written_yet.md)]